CompileZero/JS-For-Humans/README.md

 ---

-### `What is this all about?`
+### `So again, What is this all about?`

 Many people have a certain hatred towards programming.
 This hatred arises out of the fear of the unknown.

-10-20 Known Programming Languages, Thousands of non-understandable sentences, wrapping your head around 100-200 Basic Concepts in Computer Science.
+10-20 Known Programming Languages, Thousands of non-understandable sentences, wrapping your head around 100-200 Concepts in Computer Science.
+(Which, by the way, is just the tip of the iceberg.)

 And then, just like that, some new technology comes around, and whatever was learned becomes redundant.
 Right?